 Thomas C. Barrett, Ph.D.

-Dr. Barrett has been with the Psychology Department for nine years and serves as the Coordinator for the Psy.D. program.
+Dr. Barrett has been with the Psychology Department for 11 years.
 He earned his B.A. from Canisius College, his M.A. from Southern Illinois University and his Ph.D. from Southern Illinois University.
 Dr. Barrett is a Licensed Psychologist in N.J. and PA and is listed in the National Register of Health Service Psychologists.
 His areas of expertise are Psychospirituality, Humanistic/ Existential Theory and Practice, and Resilience.
 His scholarship focus is Positive Psychology, and Spirituality and Psychotherapy.

 Valerie Scott-Exposé, Ed.D.

 Director, M.A.
 Programs in Psychology and Professor, Psychology

 Dr. Scott-Exposé has been with the Psychology Department for 23 years.
 She earned her B.A. from the University of Michigan, her M.A. from Upsala College and her Ed.D. from Rutgers University.
 Dr. Scott-Exposé is a Licensed Psychologist in N.J. and an Accredited Clinical Supervisor.
 Her areas of expertise are Multicultural Psychology, Consultation and Supervision, Trauma, and Dissociative Disorders.
 Her scholarship focus is Multicultural and Diversity Issues in Counseling and Behavioral Medicine.

 Chairperson and Assistant Professor, Psychology